maxgitt/sentiment_analysis/README.md

+The purpose of this project was to understand how to use various classifiers for classification of a real world problem.
+The first part of the project focused on lemmatization, stemming, and removal of stopwords to produce both a term-frequency (TF) feature matrix and a term frequency-inverse document frequency (TF-IDF) feature matrix.

+Using scikit learn, various classifiers were tested for highest classification accuracy.

 Additional:

     A lot of junk data exists in each file that will not be useful in training and predicting a label.